-The Board seeks to have a mutually beneficial relationship with the New Westminster Municipal Council and to that end welcomes invitations from the council to have District representation on civic committees.
+The Board seeks to have a mutually beneficial relationship with the New Westminster City Council and to that end welcomes invitations from the council to have District representation on civic committees.

-- 1. Normally such committees deal with administrative matters and therefore shall be represented by administrative staff selected by and reporting to the Superintendent. - 2.
-When an invitation is received for District membership on a civic or community committee, the Board shall determine if the terms of reference for the committee requires Board representation.
-Normally if there is such a need the Board corporate will seek a meeting with the Municipal Council to determine the issues to be addressed and the most appropriate means of addressing these issues of mutual interest to the two governing bodies.
-Major facility construction, for example has resulted in a Task Force being established. - 3.
-Should the Board determine that a trustee representative shall be appointed to a committee, after reviewing the terms of reference including the purpose of the committee, the Board will determine the powers and duties of the trustee representative. - 4.
+- 1. When an invitation is received for Board membership on a civic or community committee, the Board shall determine, in consultation with the Superintendent whether to accept the invitation and, if so, whether it requires Board or staff representation. - 2.
+Should the Board determine that a trustee representative shall be appointed to a committee, after reviewing the terms of reference including the purpose of the committee, the Board will determine the powers and duties of the trustee representative. - 3.
 If a staff member representing the District identifies any governance issue as defined as an area of responsibility retained by the Board in the Board Policy Handbook, the issue shall be referred to the Board for its consideration and disposition.